Sakshi11Parihar/Data_Mining_Project3_SNAPP/README.md

 #### (1) Final Team Prediction - Final_Team_prediction.ipynb

+In our final team prediction task, we aimed to forecast the teams that would reach the semi-finals and ultimately predict the winner of the ICC Cricket World Cup 2023.
+To enhance the accuracy of our predictions, we leveraged a comprehensive dataset that included ODI matches spanning from 2002 to 2023, with a particular emphasis on the ICC World Cup Kaggle data for 2023 (comprising 32 matches).

+Data Integration and Importance :

+-We merged these datasets to capitalize on the wealth of information from both historical ODI matches and the recent ICC World Cup matches.
+Special emphasis was given to ICC matches to ensure the relevance and significance of the predictions.

+Prediction Models :

+-Several machine learning models, including RandomForestClassifier, XGBClassifier, DecisionTreeClassifier, and Artificial Neural Networks (ANN), were employed to predict the outcomes.
+These models were trained on the integrated dataset, considering team performances, player statistics, and match details.

+Semi-Final Teams Prediction :

+-Based on our predictions and considering the points table scraped from reliable sources, we identified the top four teams: India, South Africa, Australia, and New Zealand.

+Semi-Final Results :

+-Our model forecasted semi-final results, with India emerging victorious against New Zealand and South Africa securing a win against Australia.

+Final Teams :

+-The culmination of our predictions led us to the final face-off between India and South Africa.

+World Cup Winner :

+-In accordance with our model predictions, India emerged as the predicted winner of the ICC Cricket World Cup 2023.
+-This comprehensive approach, blending historical context with recent match data, and utilizing advanced prediction models, provides a robust foundation for our final team prediction task.

 #### (2) Playing 11 - Playing_11.ipynb

 #### (3) Percentage Of Dot Balls - percentage_of_dot_balls.ipynb